Continuing care supplement for doctors

 More than fifty health workers achieved this recognition in 2018 at the request of the Superior Court of Justice of Castilla-La Mancha (TSJCM), which ruled that the medical professionals of the Sescam Emergency Mobile Units (UME) should receive “The same amount as nurses” although they are part of a different category.

-However, the Community Board of the Castilian-Manchego autonomy presented a cassation appeal in which it appealed that the salaries of the personnel “must be object of collective bargaining“.
-Specifically, the agreement signed between Sescam and the unions on the organization of Medicine and Nursing staff recognized a productivity supplement for the former and a specific one and that of continuous care.
+However, the Community Board of the Castilian-Manchega autonomy presented a cassation appeal in which it appealed that the salaries of the personnel “must be object of collective bargaining”.
+Specifically, the agreement signed between Sescam and the unions on the organization of Medicine and Nursing personnel recognized a productivity supplement for the former and a specific one and that of continuous care.

 Remuneration supplements for doctors